+Theological Studies

-New Testament Studies Intermediate Greek Old Testament Studies Biblical Hebrew II Theological Studies
+Intermediate Greek or Biblical Hebrew II

 Students who choose a major or minor in New Testament Studies must demonstrate proficiency in intermediate Greek either by passing the language-proficiency examination or by taking the Intermediate Greek course at Andrews University and earning a grade of B or above.
 Students who choose a major or minor in Old Testament Studies must demonstrate proficiency in intermediate Hebrew either by passing the language-proficiency examination or by taking the Biblical Hebrew II course at Andrews University and earning a grade of B or above.